corpusculejs/corpuscule/packages/element/README.md

 [Customized Built-In Element](https://developers.google.com/web/fundamentals/web-components/customelements#extendhtml)
 as well.

-Customized Built-In Elements differs from the regular Custom Elements in many ways, and `@corpuscule/element` reflects these differences:
+Customized Built-In Elements differs from regular Custom Elements in many ways.
+E.g., many native elements cannot be extended by creating Shadow Root on them.
+It also means that for Customized Built-In Elements it is not necessary to specify `render` hook in class.
-* Customized Built-In Element cannot have Shadow DOM.
-It means rendering is impossible.
-So while `[render]` method is required for regular Custom Elements, it is forbidden for Customized Built-In.
-Also, lifecycle methods don't schedule rendering.
-* `[createRoot]` is forbidden as well.
-* You still can create custom attributes, properties and internals.
-Each change of them still calls lifecycle hooks, and you still can specify basic built-in element reaction for changes.

 To create Customized Built-In Element you have to:
 * Specify `extends` option in the decorator